Trump struggles to use power of presidency to counter Biden

 As Biden laid out an appeal for national unity and cast himself as an “ally of the light, not the darkness,” Trump delivered his sharpest broadsides yet at Biden, casting him as a “radical” and “socialist” whose victory would bring about “left-wing fascism.”

-Focusing on his rival’s economic and immigration agenda, Trump repeatedly exaggerated Biden’s positions for greatest effect.
+Focusing on his rival’s economic and immigration agenda, Trump repeatedly sought to amplify what he believes are Biden’s and other Democrats’ most unpopular positions — sometimes to the point of exaggeration.

 “Every election is a binary choice, and this one is no different,” Murtaugh said.